Tickle Cove Pond

-Additional Info: Mark Walker was born at Tickle Cove, Bonavista Bay South (BBS), Newfoundland, Canada in 1846.
+Additional Info: Mark Walker was born at Tickle Cove, Bonavista Bay South (BBS), Newfoundland in 1846.
 His father was Marcus Walker of County Tipperary, Ireland; his mother - Jane Mackey of Bonavista, Newfoundland.
 Mark Walker moved to Sweet Bay, BBS, in the 1880s where he worked as post master, as well as in both the fishing and lumber trades.
 In 1908, he and his family moved to Massachusetts, USA.
 Walker died in 1928.